xregistry/spec/core/spec.md

   - REQUIRED in document view.
   - If present, it MUST always have at least one Version.

-The following Version level attributes will appear on both Resources and
-Versions:

 #### Serializing Resources

+Serializing Resources requires some special processing due to Resources not representing just a single set of data.
+In particular, the following aspects need to be taken into account:
+- Operations directed to the URL of a Resource are actually acting upon the "default" Version of that Resource.
+- Management of the Resource's xRegistry metadata needs to be separate from the management of any particular Version of the Resource, as well as any potential domain-specific document associated with the Resource/Version.
+- The actions, and learning, necessary for end-users to access the most likely "data of interest" needs to be minimal.

+To address these aspects, the serialization of a Resource will vary based on whether it is defined to have a domain-specific document and whether the client wishes to focus on managing its xRegistry metadata or that secondary document.

 As discussed above, there are two ways to serialize a Resource in an HTTP message's body:
 - As its underlying domain specific document.
 - As its xRegistry metadata.

-Which variant is used is controlled by the use of `$meta` on the URL path.
+Which variant is used is controlled by the use of `$json` on the URL path.
-This section goes into more details about these two serialization options.
+The following sections go into more details about these two serialization options.

 ##### Serializing Resource Documents

-When a Resource is serialized as its underlying domain specific document, in other words `$meta` is not appended to its URL path, the HTTP body of requests and responses MUST be the exact bytes of the document.
+When a Resource is serialized as its underlying domain specific document, in other words `$json` is not appended to its URL path, the HTTP body of requests and responses MUST be the exact bytes of the document.
 If the document is empty, or there is no document, then the HTTP body MUST be empty (zero length).